-An X.509 certificate consists of a collection of objects.
+An X.509 certificate consists of a collection of information objects.
 Each object has a name, and each object consists of a number of attributes.
-An attribute can contain various items such as keys, algorithms, names, types, etc. A certificate profile describes which objects are used and which values the attributes of these objects can contain.
-This chapter provides a general overview of the certificate profiles of the UZI register.
-This means, in particular, the fields which contain details which are relevant to certificate holders.
+An attribute can contain various items such as keys, algorithms, names, etc. A certificate profile describes which objects are used and which values the attributes of these objects can contain.

 The basic structure of a certificate consists of a to-be-signed section (tbsCertificate) and a signature of the issuer.
 The tbsCertificate consists of a number of obligatory basic attributes followed by extensions.
-The basic attributes and extensions are shown in the following subparagraphs.
+The following subsections describe the basic attributes and extensions of the certificates issued by the UZI register.

-7.1.1 Basic attributes
+7.1.1 Version number(s)